exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   If the script process has not exited when the timer elapses, the service will forcefully terminate the process and log a timeout error.
 This prevents stalled jobs from consuming system resources indefinitely.

 ### 3.2.
 Graphical Activity Dashboard
 The application will feature a two-part graphical dashboard to provide a rich, real-time view of script activity, replacing the previous plain-text console view.
 The UI provides clear visual feedback for running jobs, such as progress bars and status icons.
 Controls are logically grouped for intuitive operation.
 After a job completes, the relevant UI sections are cleared to prepare for the next operation.
+A new, simplified `UserControl` for the main screen's qBittorrent task has been created to provide a consistent UI between the Rclone and qBittorrent sections.

 **Part 1: Graphical Log View**
 A rich, filterable `DataGrid` will display log entries from all script activity.